 There are five instruments from the nine-member steel pan family used in UMISSO (tenor, double tenor, double second, triple guitar, and six bass).
 The percussion section (engine room) consists of drum set, congas, brake drum, tube shaker, and other accessories.
 Repertoire is comprised of Caribbean, jazz, funk, popular and classical music.

 The steel drum (pan) has a rich history.
-It was invented on the island of Trinidad around World War II and is national instrument of Trinidad and Tobago.
-The roots of the steel drum reaches back to African slaves, who were placed on the island by Spanish and French plantation owners in the 16th century.
-Through constant struggles to survive and the hardships placed upon them by their masters, most of these African slaves lost their native languages, leaving music as the only link to their heritage.
-Whats now known as steel drum, or pan band, began with the metal beating bands of the early 1930s.
-The players used all metallic instruments (such as tin pans, biscuit drums and dustbins).
+It was invented on the island of Trinidad around World War II and is the national instrument of Trinidad and Tobago.
+The roots of the steel drum reach back to African slaves, who were placed on the island by Spanish and French plantation owners in the 16th century.
+As a result of their constant struggles to survive the hardships placed upon them by their masters, most of these African slaves lost their native languages, leaving music as the only link to their heritage.
+What’s now known as steel drum, or pan band, began with the metal beating bands of the early 1930s.
+The players used all metallic instruments (such as tin pans, biscuit drums, and dustbins).
 It was soon discovered that these metal instruments changed pitch after being beaten.
 By the 1940s, pan innovators experimented with note patterns.
 Today, the drum is constructed from the bottom of a 55-gallon barrel, sunk down in a concave fashion and precisely tuned to shape and create distinctive notes.